Force 100 (Israel): Background

 Initially, Force 100 was subordinate to the command of the prison facility where it was stationed while remaining professionally under the jurisdiction of the Military Police Corps.
 Soldiers of the unit wore a combat pin and a blue beret.
 The unit was established in the mid-1990s and disbanded in 2006.

 Following the 2023 Hamas-led attack on Israel, Force 100 was reactivated under the Israeli Southern Command.
-It now serves as a special takeover unit within the IDF's special forces, with its primary mission remaining the same.They are currently attached to the Duvdevan counterterrorism unit and are elite reservists that have gone through the rigorous special forces courses of the IDF and are on high alert 24/7.
-In the first three months of the war against the Hamas terror group, that began on October 7, 2023, ten Duvdevan operators have been killed in combat including 3 from Unit 100.
-These elite commandos are a secretive group and cannot show their faces to the media or wear any insignia in public.
+It now serves as a special takeover unit within the IDF's special forces, with its primary mission remaining the same.
+They are currently attached to the Duvdevan counterterrorism unit and are elite reservists that have gone through the rigorous special forces courses of the IDF and are on high alert 24/7.
+In the first three months of the war against the Hamas terror group, that began on October 7, 2023, ten Duvdevan operators have been killed in combat including 3 from Force 100.
+Unit members cannot show their faces to the media or wear any insignia in public.